 For complete rules and judging criteria, see the Rules and Eligibility page.

-Click the appropriate "Submit" button below to submit a nomination or application for a CASW prize or fellowship or propose a Science + Science Writing session for the annual ScienceWriters conference.
-All deadlines end at 11:59 p.m.
-ET.
+Applications: Click the appropriate "Submit" button below to submit a nomination or application for a CASW prize or fellowship or to propose a Science + Science Writing session for the annual ScienceWriters conference.

+Letters: To submit a letter on behalf of a candidate for a prize or fellowship, please select "Letter of support."
 Applicants may also submit supporting letters as part of a nomination or entry package.
 Letters may not be part of an entry for the Clark/Payne Award.

-For additional details on fellowships and awards, visit the CASW website
+For additional details on fellowships and awards, visit the CASW website.

 The Council for the Advancement of Science Writing is committed to improving the quality of science news reaching the public.
 CASW develops and funds programs to help reporters and writers produce accurate and informative stories about developments in science, technology, medicine and the environment and to enhance the quality, diversity, and sustainability of science journalism.